What kind of Cubby House should I choose?

 But more then that, a great Cubby House, swing set or trampoline also needs to be aesthetically pleasing.
 A cubby house is not just a large wooden or plastic box, but it is designed to be functional, and look beautiful with your home.

 Oh, and a great cubby house also increases property value if you are selling your property with the cubby house attached.

 So, it is a little investment that is meant to make sure that your children have a safe, beautiful play area, that will last a long time, and may even be transferred to another group of children in the future.

-The chief consideration when looking at the size of a Cubby House you can fit into your home or garden, is the size of the play area that you have.
+The chief consideration when looking at the size of any outdoor play equipment for your home or garden, is the size of the play area that you have.

-You need to take into consideration not just the physical diameter of the Cubby House or swing set, but also the safety zone of around 1 - 2 metres around your play set.
-This is critical with Swing Sets and slides; because you don't want your children to crash into a wall or tree or poles if they slide off too quickly from a slide, or swing to high on the swing.
+You need to take into consideration not just the physical diameter of the Cubby House or swing set or trampoline, but also the safety zone of around 1 – 2 metres around your play equipment; and there shouldn’t be low hanging powerlines or cables above it.
+This is critical with Swing Sets and slides; because you don’t want your children to crash into a wall or tree or poles if they slide off too quickly from a slide, or swing to high on the swing.

-So when you measure out your garden for a Cubby House or Swing Set, take away a one meter radius around the area, and you should know how large a play set you can get.
+So when you measure out your garden for a Cubby House or Swing Set, take away a 1.5 metre radius around the area, and you should know how large a play set you can get.

 It depends on the set you buy.
 The Plastic Cubby Houses tend to be easier to build, and the wooden cubby houses are like putting together IKEA furniture.

-With wooden plastic Cubby Houses and forts, it is highly advisable to build it on a level surface.
+All wooden plastic Cubby Houses and forts and pretty much any outdoor play equipment, it is highly advisable to build it on a level surface.
 This is the same requirement as that of a garden shed, and the reason for it is also the same: